Best French press coffee makers 2024 – for delicious, full-bodied coffee

 The Bodum Chambord French press takes the cake for the 'most beautiful' coffee maker, and in my opinion, is beautiful enough for a permanent place on your countertops.
 Aesthetically, it’s almost too pretty to use.

 Whilst this traditional design might look complicated, it's not.
 This is really easy to use.
-The glass carafe sits snugly in a stainless steel frame, helping minimize the risk of you shattering the carafe.
+The glass carafe sits snugly in a stainless steel frame, helping minimize the risk of shattering the carafe.

-I say minimize, because it's still possible that you could drop and shatter the Chambord.
+I say minimize because it's still possible that you could drop and shatter the Chambord.
 This thinner glass also means it has much less insulating capacity, so if you forget about your coffee and come back to it forty minutes later, you'll be closer to drinking iced coffee than you will a warming brew.

 The Chambord produces an incredibly rich and silky cup of coffee.
 The instructions specify the user uses coarsely ground beans and that's really important.
 Not only are these less likely to sneak through your filter, they'll also deliver the bold and acidic flavors that French press is so popular for.
-I tried using slightly finer grounds and found that the filters stopped being so perfect, so only use this is you have a grinder which is consistent on coarse settings.
+I tried using slightly finer grounds and found that the filters stopped being so perfect, so only use this if you have a grinder that is consistent on coarse settings.

 It's also great to know that Bodum as a brand utilizes entirely natural products.
-They incorporate glass, steel, wood and bamboo into their beautiful pieces, and they’re all ethically sourced.
+They incorporate glass, steel, wood, and bamboo into their beautiful pieces, and they’re all ethically sourced.
 It looks good, makes good coffee, and does good too.

-The best minimalistic French press
+The best modern French press

 3. Fellow Clara French Press